Arjun287-dev/Show_ott_application/README.md

 ## Usage
 1. Search the name of the movie.
-2. Select the movie from the given the result according to the .
+2. Select the movie from the given the result according to the name, director's name and year of release.
 3. access the chat history from the sidebar.

 ## API Reference